Moravian Cemetery: Vanderbilt Family Cemetery

-The Vanderbilt Mausoleum, designed by Richard Morris Hunt and constructed in 1885–1886, is part of the family's privately owned cemetery.
+The Vanderbilt Mausoleum was designed by Richard Morris Hunt and constructed in 1885–1886.
+It is part of the family's privately owned cemetery, which is not open to the public.
 The Vanderbilt Mausoleum is a replica of a Romanesque church in Arles, France.

-The Vanderbilt Cemetery landscape was designed by Frederick Law Olmsted.
-The cemetery is not open to the public.
+The Vanderbilt family cemetery's landscaping was designed by Frederick Law Olmsted.
 The Vanderbilt Mausoleum and portions of the cemetery were designated a New York City designated landmark in 2016.

 Italian-American Catholics

-The cemetery is the burial place for a great many Italian-American Catholics even though it is a Protestant cemetery.
-This is due to the efforts of Father Ettore Barletta who was in charge of the Italian Mission congregation at the nearby Moravian Church in the early 1900s, Catholic mafia families who had been refused a Catholic burial were offered burials in this cemetery.
+The cemetery is the burial place of many Italian-American Catholics, even though it is a Protestant cemetery.
+This is due to the efforts of Father Ettore Barletta, who was in charge of the Italian Mission congregation at the nearby Moravian Church in the early 1900s.
+Catholic mafia families who had been refused a Catholic burial were offered burials in this cemetery.